 3) Joshua Templeman

-Trapped in a shared office together forty (ok, fifty or sixty) hours a week, they've become entrenched in an addictive, ridiculous never-ending game of one-upmanship.
-There's the Staring Game.
-The Mirror Game.
-The HR Game.
-Lucy can't let Joshua beat her at anything-especially when a huge new promotion goes up for the taking.
+Trapped together under the fluorescent lights, they become entrenched in an addictive rivalry.
+There's the Staring Game, The Mirror Game, The HR Game.
+Lucy can't let Joshua beat her at anything, especially when a huge promotion comes up for grabs.

 A brilliant, biting, hilarious new voice.
 The Hating Game will take the rom-com world by storm.
 One of the best I've read, ever. - Kristan Higgins, New York Times bestselling author

 Be prepared to play the Charming Game with Sally Thorne.
 The irrepressible Lucy and her starchy, growly counterpart Joshua will win you over from the opening page. - Jane Litte, Dear Author

 A brilliant, biting, hilarious new voice.
 THE HATING GAME will take the rom-com world by storm.
 One of the best I've read, ever. - New York Times bestselling author Kristan Higgins